 Bird photography might be considered a more niche genre, but it has a dedicated community of shooters and provides the nature lovers among us with so many shooting opportunities.
 Bird species come in all shapes, sizes and colors, and display such a wide array of behaviors to capture – and they can be seen around the world.

-Although we've said before that great wildlife photography doesn't need the latest kit (opens in new tab), bird photography can still get pretty expensive.
-For stunning results you'll need one of the best lenses for bird photography (opens in new tab), likely a long telephoto lens with a fast maximum aperture.
+Although we've said before that great wildlife photography doesn't need the latest kit, bird photography can still get pretty expensive.
+For stunning results you'll need one of the best lenses for bird photography, likely a long telephoto lens with a fast maximum aperture.
+I recently went hands on with the Fujifilm Fujinon XF150-600mm F5.6-8 R LM OIS WR0 and can see it being an amazingly compact birding lens.

-Of course you'll also need a decent camera, but when it comes to choosing the best camera sensor, things are less clear.
-If you're wondering whether a full frame or cropped sensor is better for bird photography, then you've come to the right place!
+But course optics are only one half of the puzzle when it comes to filling the frame with your subjects.
+You'll also need a decent camera, but when it comes to choosing the best camera sensor, the most expensive, high resolution model isn't necessarily going to be your best option.
+Let's look at whether a full frame or cropped sensor is better for bird photography, and why...

 Full-frame or cropped sensor?

-Whether you're shooting with a mirrorless or DSLR, camera sensors come in different physical sizes, and two common ones are full frame and cropped (often called APS-C).
-While the best full frame cameras (opens in new tab) sensors will generally offer greater dynamic range and low-light performance, they’re not always the best choice for bird photography.
+Whether you're shooting with the best mirrorless camera or best DSLR, camera sensors come in different physical sizes.
+The two most common are full frame and cropped (often called APS-C).
+While the best full frame cameras sensors will generally offer greater dynamic range and low-light performance, they’re not always the best choice for bird photography, as I mentioned above.

-This is because the ‘crop factor’ of a smaller sensor effectively multiplies the focal length of a lens, making it easier to fill the frame with faraway subjects.
+This is because of the ‘crop factor’ on a smaller sensor, which effectively multiplies the focal length of a lens and makes it easier to fill the frame with faraway subjects.
 As an example, an APS-C camera with a crop factor of 1.6x would give a 400mm an effective focal length of 640mm – that's a lot of extra reach and very handy when you want to get "closer" to your subject at a given focal length.

 Lenses are more important than the camera

-High-quality lenses are arguably more important than the camera, and if you can only afford one optic, choose a super-telephoto zoom lens such as a 100-400mm over a prime, as this will provide more flexibility when it comes to composing your shots.
+High-quality lenses are arguably more important than the camera, and if you can only afford one optic, choose one of the best lenses for bird photography lens such as a 100-400mm over a prime, to provide more flexibility when it comes to composing your shots.
 Consider lens weight too, as you might end up carrying it long distances when stalking subjects in the wild.

-If you need to save money, remember that you can always rent out big ticket items for planned shooting trips, and only buy kit that you know you’ll use frequently.
+If you need to save money, remember that you can always rent out big ticket items for planned shooting trips.
+And of course, you should only be buying kit that you know you’ll use frequently.